A Nonlocal Realization of MOND that Interpolates from Cosmology to Gravitationally Bound Systems: Synthesis

 The purpose of this section is to exhibit a single MOND addition to the Lagrangian of general relativity that interpolates between the successful cosmological model described in section 2 and the successful gravitationally bound model described in section 3.
 The general form is,

 The gravitationally bound model (\ref{invL}) is already in this form so we begin by showing how the cosmological model (\ref{mimetic}) can be written in the same way.
 We then exhibit a single equation for the nonlocal functional $\mathcal{M}[g]$ which recovers the cosmological solution for geometries whose time dependence dominates over space dependence, and reduces to the gravitationally bound solution when the reverse is true.
+The section closes with a discussion of potential problems.